WeihuanHuang/WeihuanHuang.github.io/_pages/about.md

 Biography
 ======

-* Weihuan Huang, Ph.D. in Mathematics from Shandong University and Postdoc in Statistics from Fudan University, currently is a Tenure-track Assistant Professor (specially appointed as a Research Professor) at Nanjing University.
+* Weihuan Huang, Ph.D. in Mathematics from Shandong University and Postdoc in Statistics from Fudan University, currently is a Tenure-Track Assistant Professor (specially appointed as a Research Professor) at Nanjing University.
 * His research interests encompass probability, statistics, simulation, optimization, and their interfaces with financial engineering, risk management, operations management, econometrics, and machine learning.
 * His work has been published in several prestigious academic journals, including the UTD journal *Operations Research*.
 He is the PI of a young scientists fund program of NSFC and participates in seven NSFC grants, two of which are major programs.